odea-project/qAlgorithms/report/report.md

 five points in a fragment, it is turned into a new open bin.
 Five points are limited since no peak can be fitted to smaller ones, considering a peak model that uses four coefficients, e.g., the qPeaks model by Reuschenbach et al., 2024.
 Once no fragment can be subset further, the resulting bins are subset by scans.

-(@gerrit: This is due to our assumption; however, it is important to mention that the centroid error is also just an estimate for the standard deviation of the assumed normal distribution. // adressed)

-(@gerrit: here, it is not neighboring masses but the neighboring orders of the masses, so it is sorted.
-However, sorting is not mentioned at all.
-Moreover, this is based on the assumption that a normally distributed variable provides a characteristic order space between first and second or last and last-1 masses.
-This order space is distributed similarly to an exponential distribution with a decreasing probability for increasing distances.
-Here, we assume that a cumulative probability of 99 % can be used to estimate a threshold for an acceptable distance. // adressed)

-For subsetting a bin by scans, it is sorted by scans and then subset at every position where the difference between two neighbouring points is greater than six.
+For subsetting a bin by the separation dimension like *scans*, it is sorted by scans and then subset at every position where the difference between two neighboring points is greater than six.
-The distance results from the assumption that if a point is at the limit of detection, it is detected with a probability of 0.5.
-If a point has not been detected for six consecutive scans, the probability that the sixth point was present but at the limit of detection amounts to 1.6%.
+The distance results from the assumption that if a point is at the detection limit, it is detected with a probability of 0.5.
+If a point has not been detected for six consecutive scans, the probability that the sixth point was present but at the detection limit amounts to 1.6%.
 Created fragments are turned into open bins unless they have less than five members.
 It is considered closed if the bin was not changed during this subsetting step.